TanerDavis/Gesture-Images-For-Training/README.md

 # Gesture-Images-For-Training (GIFT)
 Collection of images containing hand gestures for machine learning using PascalVOC XML metadata. [http://host.robots.ox.ac.uk/pascal/VOC/]

+# Acknowledgments for this database
+This database was developed as part of the following MS thesis.
+Please cite the thesis if you use this data.
+If we public the thesis in another publication, we will update this list.

+* Taner Davis, MS (2018): Real-Time Gesture Recognition with Mini Drones.
+Master's Thesis, School of Computer Science, University of Oklahoma. [http://www.mcgovern-fagg.org/idea/theses/tdavis/index.html]

 # Currently Supported Gestures
 * Single finger pointed up
 * Single finger pointed down